sholtomaud/phd/Literature Review/litrev.md

 # Method

-The approach used here is generate requirements in sections relevant to different perspectives on risk.
-Each section will be summarized with a table documenting level 1-3 requirements derived from the literature.
-Level 1 requirements are top-level feature requirements.
+The approach used here is a requirements-oriented literature review.
+This approach will generate requirements relevant to different stakeholder perspectives on risk.
+Each section will be summarized with a table documenting level 1-3 requirements derived from the literature.^[Level 1 requirements are top-level feature requirements.
 An example might be, "user interface must accept user inputs".
 Level 3 requirements are at the schema level defining which schema a field or column might occur in.
 Level 4 & 5 requirements decompose into the attributes and properties of a field (date, string, etc).
 Levels 4 & 5 are not deemed necessary for the purposes of a literature review.
-The term 'ability to store and track' is used in the requirements to mean a) that there needs to be a column or field in the database which will be able to store a value, b) that the value may change with time and the database needs to accommodate such.
+The term 'ability to store and track' is used in the requirements to mean a) that there needs to be a column or field in the database which will be able to store a value, b) that the value may change with time and the database needs to accommodate such.]
+The requirements-oriented review will be undertaken concurrently with system development and a review of system engineering approaches that have been used previously to meet those requirements.

+Whilst this approach may sacrifice detail in the various reviews, the benefits of a concurrent method is anticipated to be twofold: Firstly, by referring back to the risk literature, there is the opportunity to for a whole-of-system understanding of 'the why', with respects to why the system is being developed, and how such can inform the system engineering process.
+Secondly, is an understanding of how the limitations of system engineering may inform the ambitions of risk governance.
+As noted below, disconnects between IT and business representatives responsible for implementation and development can present responsibility, ownership, vision, and, consequently, engineering challenges.
+It is anticipated that the close affinity between software engineering, review, and requirements generation will enable greater learning from previous attempts to address similar problems, and research how it might can be done differently to improve economic, environmental and/or social benefits.

 # Brief Histories

 ## Brief History of Risk

-Aven and Renn [@aven_risk_2010, pp.50-54] make a distinction between traditional and newer, social systems concepts of risk governance.
-Traditional concepts are associated with risk assessment, management and communication, whilst socio-cultural considerations.
-The historical lineage of these two different perspectives might be seen as intertwined and overlapping throughout the history of human intellectual concerns, crossing, religion, science and philosophy.
+The historical lineage of risk might be viewed as stemming from Ancient times with intertwined and overlapping perspectives crossing, philosophy and theology, sociology and equity politics.
+Aven and Renn [@aven_risk_2010, pp.50-54] make a distinction between two phases in the history of risk analysis.
+That of the traditional concepts, associated with risk assessment, management and communication, and that of socio-cultural considerations.

-Citing Grier, Covello and Mumpower claim that the concept of quantitative risk assessment first entered intellectual thought in the 4th century AD through Amobius's theological consideration of the risks posed to one's soul after death [@covello_risk_1985].
-However if the Ancient Greek-to-English translations are accurate^[Perhaps translation error is a type of risk], risk associated with combat and epidemic were already mentioned by Thucydides and Hippocrates [@bracken_first_2003], with the evidence of epidemic mentioned in an Ancient Babylon cuneiform tablet dating back to 1400 BCE  [@hallo_bible_1990, p.431].
+Citing Grier, Covello and Mumpower claim that the traditional, quantitative, concept of risk assessment first entered intellectual thought in the 4th century AD, through Amobius's theological consideration of the risks posed to one's soul after death [@covello_risk_1985].
+Covello and Mumpower argue that prior to 18th century there was almost no history of quantitative probability theory, but at which point there was a flourishing of probability risk analysis (PRA) with a modern prototype developed by LaPlace in application to smallpox vaccination and morbidity probabilities [@covello_risk_1985].

+In the context environmental policy, the application of PRA is relatively recent [@ferguson_risk_1998, p.7].
+In subsurface hydrology, Tartakovsky argues that PRA had not been used until 2007 [@tartakovsky_assessment_2013, p.248].
+The aim of introducing PRA to environmental policy was to avoid conflation of political and management goals with environmental objectives, and this was to be done by providing an objective and scientific method [@tartakovsky_assessment_2013].^[a similar conflation has been observed in the humanities @castanos_ortwin_2009]

+However, as discussed below, risk is not only quantitative, but has qualitative dimensions, and in this vein, if the Ancient Greek-to-English translations are accurate, risk associated with combat and epidemic were already mentioned by Thucydides and Hippocrates [@bracken_first_2003], with evidence of epidemics mentioned in an cuneiform tablet dating back to Ancient Babylon 1400 BCE [@hallo_bible_1990, p.431].
 Thucydides, for example, said,

     "concerning the Persian War ... when we were performing those deeds the risk was taken for a common benefit" [Thucydides in @smith_thucydides:_1962, BOOK I. lxxiii.
 1-4].

-Indeed the humanitarian discourse^[broadly considered as running from Ancient philosophy and theology, through sociology and equity politics] of social justice praxis might also be seen as fundamentally concerned with the risks that capital and technology pose to the sustainable self-generation of individual, societal and environmental systems [@habermas_philosophical_1987, p.371, @renn_risk_2008, @castanos_ortwin_2009].
+Indeed the humanitarian discourse concerned with social justice praxis is engaged with understanding the risks that capital and technology pose to the sustainable self-generation of individual, societal and ecological systems [@habermas_philosophical_1987, p.371, @renn_risk_2008, @castanos_ortwin_2009].

-Covello and Mumpower argue that prior to 18th century there was almost no history of quantitative probability theory, at which point there was a flourishing of probability risk analysis (PRA) with a modern prototype developed by LaPlace in application to smallpox vaccination and morbidity probabilities [@covello_risk_1985].

-In this context, the application of PRA to environmental policy is relatively recent [@ferguson_risk_1998, p.7], and in subsurface hydrology, Tartakovsky argues that PRA had not been used until 2007 [@tartakovsky_assessment_2013, p.248].
-The aim of introducing PRA to environmental policy was to avoid conflation of political and management goals with environmental objectives by providing an objective and scientific method^[a similar conflation has been observed in the humanities @castanos_ortwin_2009].

-However, for all stakeholders, the notion of risk is not limited to quantitative methods.
-As Slovic [-@slovic_perception_1987] noted, recently there has also been recognition of the concepts of social risk, and perceived "riskiness" which can mean more to a stakeholder than a unidimensional measure of expected fatalities or failures.

-Hence notwithstanding the best scientific and historical efforts to quantize risk, "riskiness", it might therefore be said, is in the eye of the stakeholder, and as such open to many subjective factors.
+This non-technical aspect of the risk discourse, can be seen as an interest that has a continual thread throughout human history.
+Evolving in accuracy and scope to include the socio-political considerations of distributed authority, co-ordination between stakeholders and functional self-regulation [@renn_global_2008, @renn_risk_2008, @castanos_ortwin_2009, @renn_coping_2011, @irgc_introduction_2012, @figuié_towards_2014].

 ## Brief History of Systems Engineering